 How is the motor cooled?

-The motor is actively cooled by a shaft-mounted fan.
+The motor is actively cooled with an internal shaft-mounted impeller and heat sinks for the electronic components are arranged on the periphery of the motor housing.
 The integrated motor and drive protection rating is Totally Enclosed Fan Cooled (TEFC) and IP54.

 Where is the motor manufactured?